Name: Leo

 where Frederick began to grow up), his present house next to the library came

 on the market in 1949.
-Rolly
+Rolly Leonard,

-offered to carry a mortgage.
-The
+carry a mortgage.
+The house cost $2300

-house cost $2300 with $500 down.
+with $500 down.

 Leo promptly

 re-built the plumbing and began to dig out a basement by hand.
-His father Newton helped with some of
+His father Newton helped with some of the

 furnace.
-The old barn on the
+The old barn on the property

-as garden.
-Gradually the garden
+garden.
+Gradually the garden retreated

-retreated over the years, and most of it became a beautifully maintained
+over the years, and most of it became a beautifully maintained orchard.
+The grape vines, which still thrive on the

-still thrive on the property, were there when the house was bought, so they
+property, were there when the house was bought, so they must be well over 50

 In 1947 he